MinikubeAddon/watchpod/README.md

 minikube service watchpod
 ```

-This will open a localhost with your app.
+This will deploy and open your app on localhost

-### Demo
+## Demo
-Video goes here
 ![Alt Text](https://github.com/MinikubeAddon/watchpod/blob/master/Watchpod-smallest.gif)